awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_examples.md

 Permissions policies that you attach to resources and identities are very similar\.
 Some elements you include in a policy for access to secrets include:
 + `Principal`: who to grant access to\.
 See [Specifying a principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#Principal_specifying) in the *IAM User Guide*\.
 When you attach a policy to an identity, you don't include a `Principal` element in the policy\.

-  You can grant permissions to an application that retrieves a secret from Secrets Manager\.
-For example, an application running on an Amazon EC2 instance might need access to a database\.
-You can create an IAM role attached to the EC2 instance profile and then use a permissions policy to grant the role access to the secret\.

-  You can also grant permissions to users authenticated by an identity system other than IAM\.
-For example, you can associate IAM roles to mobile app users who sign in with Amazon Cognito\.
-The role grants the app temporary credentials with the permissions in the role permission policy\.
-Then you can use a permissions policy to grant the role access to the secret\.

-  [AWS service principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-services) are not typically used as principals in a policy attached to a secret, but some AWS services require it\.
-When the principal is a service principal, we recommend that you use the [aws:SourceArn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcearn) and [aws:SourceAccount](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceaccount) global condition keys\.
-See [Example: Service principal](#auth-and-access_service)\.
 + `Action`: what they can do\.
 See [Secrets Manager actions](reference_iam-permissions.md#reference_iam-permissions_actions)\.
 + `Resource`: which secrets they can access\.
 See [Secrets Manager resources](reference_iam-permissions.md#iam-resources)\.